Walrus: An Efficient Decentralized Storage Network: Related Work

-Storj~\cite{storj2018storj} represents another decentralized storage solution that leverages encoding to achieve a low replication factor.
-The system implements a Reed-Solomon based erasure coding scheme with a $29/80$ configuration, wherein a file is encoded into $80$ parts, with any $29$ sufficient for reconstruction.
-This approach results in a $2.75x$ replication factor, offering a substantial reduction in storage costs compared to prior systems.
-However, a key limitation of Storj lies in its inability to efficiently heal lost parts.
+Storj~\cite{storj2018storj} is a distributed storage solution that leverages encoding to achieve a low replication factor.
+The system implements a Reed-Solomon based erasure coding scheme with a $29/80$ configuration wherein a file is encoded into $80$ parts, with any $29$ sufficient for reconstruction.
+This approach results in a $2.75\times$ replication factor, offering a substantial reduction in storage costs compared to prior systems.
+However, a key limitation is its inability to efficiently heal lost parts.
 The system relies on users to reconstruct the full file and subsequently re-encode it to facilitate the recovery of lost parts.
-In contrast \sysname's use of \redstuff incorporates an efficient reconstruction mechanism which is critical for the efficient healing of the erasure coding scheme, especially due to churn which is naturally occuring in a permissionless system. \redstuff builds on the Twin-code framework~\cite{rashmi2011enabling}, which uses two linear encodings of data to enhance the efficiency of sliver recovery.
-However, unlike the Twin-code framework~\cite{marina2015security}, \redstuff encodes data across differently sized dimensions and integrates authenticated data structures, achieving Completeness (as defined in \Cref{sec:model}) and ensuring Byzantine Fault Tolerance.
+In contrast, \sysname's use of \redstuff incorporates an efficient reconstruction mechanism which is critical for the efficient healing of the erasure coding scheme, especially due to churn, which is naturally occurring in a permissionless system. \redstuff builds on the Twin-code framework~\cite{rashmi2011enabling}, which uses two linear encodings of data to enhance the efficiency of sliver recovery.
+However, unlike the Twin-code framework~\cite{marina2015security}, \redstuff encodes data across differently sized dimensions and integrates authenticated data structures, achieving completeness (as defined in \cref{sec:model}) and ensuring Byzantine Fault Tolerance.